dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 ## Connect to a hub

-To establish a connection, create a `HubConnectionBuilder` and call `build`.
+To establish a `HubConnection`, the `HubConnectionBuilder` should be used.
 The hub URL and log level can be configured while building a connection.
-Configure any required options by inserting any of the `HubConnectionBuilder` methods into `build`.
+Configure any required options by calling any of the `HubConnectionBuilder` methods before `build`.
 Start the connection with `start`.

 [!code-java[Build hub connection](java-client/sample/src/main/java/Chat.java?range=17-20)]